 In memory of our 1,623 colleagues who were killed in the two world wars.

-This year, Aviva's Chief Executive Officer, Amanda Blanc, recorded a message for all Aviva employees.
+This year, Aviva's Group CEO, Amanda Blanc, recorded a message for all Aviva employees.

 Less than a month after the outbreak of the First World War, Joseph Marius Chazalette was killed in action.
 His death marks the first of many former employees who lost their lives in the conflict.